-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-2024 Parent Input in Decision Making 2020-2021 School Year: 83% of DAC/DELAC minutes reflect parental input on district processes or decisions 2021-2022 School Year: 100% of DAC/DELAC minutes reflect parental input on district processes or decisions 2023-2024 School Year: 100% DAC/DELAC minutes reflect parental input on district processes or decisions California School Climate Survey Promotion of Parental Involvement Scale Responses Spring, 2021 93% of parents strongly agreed or agreed with the statement, "School actively seeks the input of parents before making important decisions."
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-2024 Parent Input in Decision Making 2020-2021 School Year: 83% of DAC/DELAC minutes reflect parental input on district processes or decisions 2021-2022 School Year: 100% of DAC/DELAC minutes reflect parental input on district processes or decisions 2022-2023 School Year: 100% of DAC/DELAC minutes reflect parental input on district processes or decisions 2023-2024 School Year: 100% DAC/DELAC minutes reflect parental input on district processes or decisions California School Climate Survey Promotion of Parental Involvement Scale Responses Spring, 2021 93% of parents strongly agreed or agreed with the statement, "School actively seeks the input of parents before making important decisions."
 93% of parents strongly agreed or agreed with the statement, "School encourages me to be an active partner with the school in educating my child."
 Spring, 2022 89% of parents strongly agreed or agreed with the statement, "School actively seeks the input of parents before making important decisions."
 93% of parents strongly agreed or agreed with the statement, "School encourages me to be an active partner with the school in educating my child."
+Spring, 2023 84% of parents strongly agreed or agreed with the statement, "School actively seeks the input of parents before making important decisions."
+94% of parents strongly agreed or agreed with the statement, "School encourages me to be an active partner with the school in educating my child."
 Spring, 2024 95% of parents strongly agreed or agreed with the statement, "School actively seeks the input of parents beforemaking important decisions."
 95% of parents strongly agreed or agreed with the statement, "School encourages me to be an active partner withthe school in educating my child."